Mistralys/mistralys/README.md

 > NOTE: "Mistralys" is the name of my web development company.
 I have closed it some time ago to join the [IONOS](https://ionos.com) group.

-📫 How to reach me: s.mordziol@mistralys.eu
+📫 How to reach me: eve@aeonoftime.com
 🏡 My website: https://aeonoftime.com